TAPR/TICC/README.md

   on one channel
 * Timestamps don't overflow for 68 years
 * Fix to bug in printing long timestamps (misplaced "-" sign)
-* Fully rework menu system with submenus and multiple command execution for scripting
+* Fully reworked menu system with submenus and multiple command execution for scripting

 12 April 2020: New firmware version that adds: